Frequently Asked Questions and Answers

 - Is there an age limit on claiming my child as a dependent?

-- How much does an unmarried dependent student have to make before he or she has to file an income tax return?
+- How much income can an unmarried dependent student make before he or she must file an income tax return?

 - If I claim my daughter who is a full-time college student as a dependent, can she claim her own personal exemption when she files her return?

-- Can I receive a tax refund if I am currently making payments under an installment agreement or payment plan for a prior year's federal taxes?
+- Can I receive a tax refund if I owe for a prior year's federal taxes since I am currently making payments under an installment agreement or payment plan?

 - To qualify for head of household filing status, do I have to claim my child as a dependent?

-- What should I do if I made a mistake on my federal return that I have already filed?
+- What should I do if I made a mistake on my federal return that I've already filed?

 - What is a split refund?